Dimers on Riemann surfaces II: conformal invariance and scaling limit: Background and setup

-From now on we assume, unless otherwise explicitly stated, that we are only dealing with these cases.
-We also recall here the classical \textbf{Riemann uniformisation theorem}: $M$ is conformally equivalent to $\tilde M / F$ where $F$ is a discrete subgroup of the M\"obius group.
+{ Recall further that in each of the three cases (elliptic, parabolic, hyperbolic), $\tilde M$ can be endowed with a metric (compatible with the complex structure) of constant Gaussian curvature equal to $1,0$ and $-1$ respectively.
+Furthermore, there is a subgroup $F$ of conformal automorphisms on $\tilde M$ acting properly discontinuously and freely -- i.e., without fixed points -- (see, e.g., \cite[Section 2.4]{Jost} for definitions), such that $p$ descends to a conformal equivalence between $\tilde M/F$ and $M$.
+Put it more simply, $F$ is a discrete subgroup of the corresponding set of M\"obius transformations describing the conformal automorphisms of $\tilde M$, and $M$ is conformally equivalent to $\tilde M /F$ (i.e., to either $\hat \C / F$, $\C/F$ or $\D/F$).

 In case of the torus, this discrete subgroup is isomorphic to $\Z^2$ and the generators specify translations in the two directions of the torus.
-In the hyperbolic case, this class of subgroups is much bigger and are known as \textbf{Fuchsian groups} (see e.g. \cite{donaldson2011riemann}).
-This particular representation of a surface, sometimes called a Fuschian model, will be particularly convenient to describe the scaling limits of Temperleryan or cycle-rooted spanning forests \emph{in the universal cover}, rather than on the surface itself.
+In the hyperbolic case, this class of subgroups is much bigger and are known as \textbf{Fuchsian groups} (see e.g. \cite{donaldson2011riemann} for a general account).
+This particular representation of a hyperbolic Riemann surface, sometimes called a Fuschian model, will be particularly convenient because it allows us to describe the scaling limits of Temperleryan or cycle rooted spanning forests \emph{in the universal cover}, rather than on the surface itself.
+This will allow us to import directly a number of the ideas and result from \cite{BLR16} on the simply connected case.
+The Fuchsian structure itself plays a more technical role, see for instance \cref{app:RW}.}

-Let $p: \tilde M \to M$ be the covering map associated with the Riemann uniformisation theorem.
-That is, in the hyperbolic case, we write $M = \D/F$ and $p:\D \to M$ is the canonical projection which is then conformal.
-In the case of the torus, $p: \C \to M$ is the standard projection from the plane onto the torus and is also conformal.
-We recall here that the covering map acts discretely, in the sense that for every $z \in M$, there exists a neighbourhood $N$ containing $z$ so that $p$ is injective in every component of $p^{-1}(N)$.